gitconsensus/GitConsensusCLI/README.md

 The file `.gitconsensus.yaml` needs to be placed in the repository to be managed.
 Any rule set to `false` or ommitted will be skipped.

+You can run `gitconsensus init` to start with a template configuration in the current working directory.

 ```yaml
 # Which version of the consensus rules to use
 version: 3